changeweb/Unifiedtransform/readme.md

 ## Testing

 - We want testable softwares.
 Most parts of the software are covered by tests.
 You also can contribute by writing test case!
-- To run Feature and Unit Tests use `./vendor/bin/phpunit` and to run Browser Tests set `APP_URL` environment variable in your `.env` file.
-This value should match the URL you use to access your application in a browser.
-Then run `php artisan dusk`.
+- To run Feature and Unit Tests use `./vendor/bin/phpunit`.
+- To run Browser Tests copy `.env.dusk.example` to `.env.dusk.local` and set `APP_KEY` with same token to environment variable in your `.env` file and run `php artisan serve --env=dusk.local` for execute the server then run `php artisan dusk`.

 ## License